HELPING CHILDREN DEVELOP CONFIDENCE AND IMPROVE SELF-ESTEEM

 Role modelling poor self-esteem

 We need to help children develop an accurate perception of life and the ability to interact with it.
-Rescuing children and giving them the answers all the time denies children the opportunity to develop the skills they need to have healthy self-esteem.
+Rescuing children and giving them the answers constantly denies them the opportunity to develop the skills they need to have healthy self-esteem.

 ROLE MODEL SELF-ESTEEM